blaketilghman/MeshDuck/README.md

 This is a modification of [the original WiFiDuck by Spacehuhn](https://github.com/SpacehuhnTech/WiFiDuck).
 All credit goes to them.
 This gives mesh capability to the project, allowing the scripts to be run on multiple computers at once.

+Has been tested successfully on two ESP8266 and two Pro Micro boards.

 ~~It was all hacked together in a very short time period and is my first project dealing with mesh in this form.
 Expect bugs.~~

 Known Issues: